richardagalvez/jekyll-now/_posts/2016-10-19-Research-Update: 2.md

 title: Thoughts on Entrepreneurship, Economics and the General Relativity - Fluid Dynamics duality.
 ---

-# October 19th 2016:

 Well today was insane yet again.
-I'll keep this short since it's 12:30 am and want to get some rest before the day starts up again tomorrow at 7am!
+I'll keep this short since it's 12:30am and want to get some rest before the day starts up again tomorrow at 7am!

 ## The Wond'ry Preflight Entrepreneurship program

 I'm fairly interested in entrepreneurship and economics in general.
-So, recently when I heard that Vanderbilt University was accepting applications for an intensive 7-week introduction to entrepreneurship program at their new entrepreneur center, called the [Wond'ry](https://www.vanderbilt.edu/thewondry/), I absolutely had to apply.
+So, recently when I heard that Vanderbilt University was accepting applications for an intensive 7-week introduction to entrepreneurship program for STEM students and postdocs at their new entrepreneur center called the [Wond'ry](https://www.vanderbilt.edu/thewondry/), I absolutely had to apply.
 I did a pretty deep analysis on the international agriculture-food industry (it's about a trillion dollar market ya know).
-Most of the data I gathered actually came from a Mackenzie report (yes the consultancy company) and can be found [here](http://www.mckinsey.com/industries/chemicals/our-insights/pursuing-the-global-opportunity-in-food-and-agribusiness) (check out the angle presented on the Big Data section, they're spot on).
+Most of the data I gathered actually came from a McKenzie report (the consultancy company) which can be found [here](http://www.mckinsey.com/industries/chemicals/our-insights/pursuing-the-global-opportunity-in-food-and-agribusiness) (check out the angle presented on the Big Data section, they're spot on).
 Mackenzie, I find, puts together absolutely fantastic reports on various economic studies actually, fyi.
 And, just because I